arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/l2-support-issue-template.md

 name: L2 Support issue template
 about: The support issue template to be used by L2 team
 title: "[<customer name>] - [CSP Case #<id>] - <title>"
-labels: L2 - Salesforce, bug, severity-high
+labels: bug, L2 - Salesforce, severity-high
-assignees: barbara-kowalczyk
+assignees: ''

 ---